tylerarmagan/t-pot-honeypot-deployment-/README.md

 Step-by-Step Lab Notes

-This section is written to reflect the setup flow I followed as closely as possible based on my own actions and the referenced tutorial.
-[Tutorial I Followed](https://www.youtube.com/watch?v=KKu8CnTkcY0).
+This section is written to reflect the setup flow I followed as closely as possible based on my own actions and the referenced tutorial: [Tutorial I Followed](https://www.youtube.com/watch?v=KKu8CnTkcY0).

 ---